StarRocks/starrocks/docs/administration/Configuration.md

 ### Configure BE static parameters

-You can only set the static parameters of a BE node by changing them in the corresponding configuration file **be.conf**, and restart the BE node to allow the change to take effect.
+You can only set the static parameters of a BE by changing them in the corresponding configuration file **be.conf**, and restart the BE to allow the changes to take effect.

-BE static parameters are as follows:
+BE static parameters are as follows.

 | Configuration item | Default | Unit | Description |
 | -------------------------------------------------- | ------------------------------------------------------------ | ------ | ------------------------------------------------------------ |